PeaceAyomide/PeaceAyomide/README.md

 # 👋 Hi, I'm Peace Ayomide!
 👩🏻‍💻 Software Developer sharing about my journey and learnings in tech<br/>
-👨‍💻 I’m a Mobile Engineer with expertise in building seamless, scalable, and high-performance mobile apps,<br/> specializing in both front-end and back-end technologies.<br/>
+👨‍💻 I’m a Mobile & Web Engineer with expertise in building seamless, scalable, and high-performance mobile apps,<br/> specializing in front-end  technologies.<br/>
 🌱 Documenting my journey and projects in my digital garden<br/>
 💡 Currently learning about advanced on more advance coding technologies!<br/>
 <!-- GitHub stats from https://github.com/anuraghazra/github-readme-stats -->